newcleo-dev-team/lbh15/joss/paper.md

 correlations of the properties by means of the available class methods.
-The latter approach is best suited to cases where only a few specific properties are required for an individual thermo-dynamic state, since it offers faster instantiation and evaluation of the correlation fucntions.
+The latter approach is best suited to cases where only a few specific properties are required for an individual thermo-dynamic state, since it offers faster instantiation and evaluation of the correlation functions.

 # Implemented Properties